ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Countering ReDoS Attacks on Regular Expressions

- 🧪 Lab: Please try lab [ReDoS](https://best.openssf.org/labs/redos.html), which lets you experiment in how to counter redos attacks in a real program.
+ 🧪 **Lab: Please try lab [ReDoS](https://best.openssf.org/labs/redos.html), which lets you experiment in how to counter redos attacks in a real program.**

-Labs are optional, but we encourage you to try them.
+*Labs are optional, but you're strongly encouraged to try them!*

 ## Input Validation: Beyond Numbers and Text